dchoulex/amazon-clone-frontend/README.md

 <h1 align="center"> Amazon Clone Frontend </h1>

-This repository represents front end application for my amazon clone project.
-You can check it out on https://amazon-clone-frontend-alpha.vercel.app/.
+This is the codebase for amazon frontend app.

 ## Features